 On days when you can't be bothered with shorter face-framing pieces, twist them toward the back of your head and secure them with bobby pins.
 Finish off the look with texturizing spray to add some grit to the ends of your hair.

-Now that you've got your style down, take our quiz to see which hair color you should try this season.
+Now that you've got your style down, take our quiz to see which makeup shades look best on you.